May 9, 2011

 April 8, 2011

 Up to 1,500 litres of that water are needed to grow enough biofuels to move one car ten kilometres.
 2,000 litres are needed a day to feed each one of us.
-It takes 140 litres of water to grow [continue …]
+It takes 140 litres of water to grow enough [continue …]

 Ridley Scott’s film Blade Runner, made in 1982, portrays a dystopian Los Angeles as it might be in 2019.
 In just eight years from now we are due to discover find out whether or not the film was an accurate prediction.Do [continue …]